ory/kratos/docs/versioned_docs/version-v0.5/concepts/identity-data-model.md

 Identities are

 - `created` - via API or self-service registration);
-- `updated` - via API or self-serfice settings, account recovery, ...;
+- `updated` - via API or self-service settings, account recovery, ...;
 - `disabled` - not yet implemented, see [#598](https://github.com/ory/kratos/issues/598);
 - `deleted` - via API or with a self-service flow (not yet implemented see